ConnorDonegan/geostan/paper.md

   \label{tbl:models}
   \end{table}

 All of the models allow for a set of exchangeable 'random effects' to be added, and spatially lagged covariates (SLX) can also be added to any of the models.
 While proper CAR models have been avoided in the past due to their computational burden, the CAR model is the most efficient spatial model in **geostan**.
-It is fast enough to work interactively on a laptop with $3,000+$ observations, such as U.S. county data.
+It is fast enough to work interactively on a laptop with $3,000+$ observations, such as U.S. county data [@donegan_2022].

 A set of functions for working with model results conveniently extract fitted values, marginal effects, residuals, spatial trends, and posterior (or prior) predictive distributions.
 Users are encouraged to always undertake a thoughtful spatial analysis of model residuals and other quantities to critique and improve their models through successive rounds of ESDA [cf. @gabry_2019].